xola/octo-core-spec/drafts/ERROR_HANDLING.md

 ## Error Reporting:
 ### Background
-1. The ICF specification distinguishes between retryable and non-retryable errors.
+1. The OCTo specification distinguishes between retryable and non-retryable errors.
 Typically any error is non-retryable, but there are a few exceptions.
 	* A **non-retryable** error is an error that indicates human intervention is needed.
 For example:
 		* Invalid product / unit ID provided - _This suggests there is a mapping problem due to a changed configuration_
 		* Insufficient credits - _The outstanding rolling deposit with the supplier has depleted and a top-up is needed to continue sales.
 Note that support for this is not included in the core API specification._